TooTallNate/node-speaker/README.md

 node-speaker
 ============
-### Output raw PCM audio data to the speakers
+### Output [PCM audio][pcm] data to the speakers

-A Writable stream instance that accepts raw PCM audio data and outputs it to the speakers.
+A Writable stream instance that accepts [PCM audio][pcm] data and outputs it to the speakers.
 The output is backed by `mpg123`'s audio output modules, which in turn use any number of audio backends commonly found on Operating Systems these days.

 Installation
 ------------